-The goal of this continuing education program is to familiarize therapists with current practice uses of some of the most popular complementary and integrative healthcare modalities.
-After you study the information presented here, you will be able to —
+The goal of this continuing education program is to familiarize nurses, massage therapists, physical therapists, and respiratory therapists with current practice uses of some of the most popular complementary and integrative healthcare modalities.
+After studying the information presented here, you will be able to:

 This course has been approved as meeting the continuing education requirements for PTs and PTAs by:

-The Illinois Chapter Continuing Education Committee has certified that this course meets the criteria for approval of Continuing Education offerings established by The Illinois Physical Therapy Association (approval no. 437-4100 for 01/01/12 to 01/01/13, 437-4596 for 01/01/13 to 01/01/14).
-According to the Rules for the Administration of the Illinois Physical Therapy Act (section 13460.61) published by the Illinois Department of Professional Regulation, a physical therapist or physical therapist assistant applying for re-licensure in Illinois can earn a maximum of 50 percent of their required continuing education hours from self-study.
+The IL Chapter CE Committee has certified that this course meets the criteria for approval of CE offerings established by The IL PT Association (approval no. 437-4100 for 01/01/12 to 01/01/13, 437-4596 for 01/01/13 to 01/01/14).
+According to the Rules for the Administration of the IL PT Act (section 13460.61) published by the IL Department of Professional Regulation, a PT or PTA applying for re-licensure in IL can earn a maximum of 50 percent of their required CE hours from self-study.
 The hours awarded of this course are designated for self-study CE credit.

 Other states may accept this course for meeting their CE requirements.
 Check with your state association or board.